tdkhoavn/gyazo-uploader/README.md

 # Gyazo Uploader

-This is a simple script to upload images to private Gyazo server.
+This is a simple Go program that watches a folder for new images and uploads them to Gyazo.
+It is designed to work with Flameshot, a powerful yet simple-to-use screenshot software.

+A: Why use this program?

+Q: Ubuntu using WM Wayland does not support Gyazo's screenshot tool to take a screenshot.

 ## Installation